oyar99/RAG-Scaling-for-QA/src/datasets/twowikimultihopqa/README.md

 There are 4 different types of questions.

-1) Comparison question: A question that compares two or more entities with regards to a particular feature of that entity.
+1) __Comparison question__: A question that compares two or more entities with regards to a particular feature of the entities.
 (e.g., "Which film came out first, Blind Shaft or The Mask Of Fu Manchu?")

-2) Inference question: A question obtained by infering a triple (e, r, e_2) given two triples from the knowledge base.
+2) __Inference question__: A question obtained by infering a triple (e, r, e_2) given two triples from the knowledge base.
 (e.g., "Who is the maternal grandfather of Antiochus X Eusebes?")

-3) Compositional question: A question obtained by composing two triples from the knowledge base without applying implicit inference. (e.g., "Where was the director of film Thomas Jefferson (Film) born?")
+3) __Compositional question__: A question obtained by composing two triples from the knowledge base without applying implicit inference. (e.g., "Where was the director of film Thomas Jefferson (Film) born?")

-4) Bridge-comparison question: A question that combines comparison with compositional questions.
+4) __Bridge-comparison question__: A question that combines comparison with compositional questions.
 (e.g., "Which film has the director who died earlier, Tangled Destinies or The Daltons' Women?")

 The dataset can be downloaded directly into this repository by running the following command: